Counseling and Mental Health Resources

 Group & Individual Counseling Options

 Counseling groups are offered throughout the school year.
-Groups, based on grade level bands, and filled on a first-come, first-serve basis and are capped at 8 students.
-Here is a master list of groups and topics.
+Groups, based on grade level bands, and filled on a first-come, first-served basis and are capped at 8 students.
 Sign-ups are shared in the Sage News, on Canvas, and in our virtual classroom.
 Is there a group you’d like to see offered?
 Please click here to let us know, as we want to ensure we are best meeting our students’ needs.
 Individual counseling is available for students identified by their teacher and/or parent referral.
 School counseling is short-term, solution-focused counseling aimed to provide students with strategies and ideas to help improve their social-emotional health.
 The school counselor practices confidentiality when working with students and everything discussed is confidential unless a student discloses that they are/ plan to hurt themselves, others, or someone is hurting them.

 If you have any questions about our counseling groups or need support for your student, please complete the Counselor Help Form, and you will hear from our counselor within 24 hours.